 Launched in 2016, DAO functioned as a venture capital fund, but due to a hack that same year, the platform ceased operations.
 Later in 2017, the U.S. Securities and Exchange Commission (SEC) admitted that the DAO securities were illegal.
 Because the platform’s digital assets were recognized as securities, The DAO violated securities laws in the United States.

-Many DAOs use a voting mechanism in which governance token holders delegate their assets by voting to accept or reject a particular community proposal.
+Many DAOs use a voting mechanism in which governance token holders delegate their assets by casting a vote to accept or reject a particular community proposal.
 A proposal is accepted only if a majority of the members vote in favor of it.
-Therefore, only the community decides how the DAO platform will develop.
+Therefore, only the community members decide how the DAO platform will develop.

 The DAO model plays one of the key roles in decentralized finance (DeFi) and fits perfectly into the Web3 concept of a digital economy based on cryptocurrencies.
 Web3 can be seen as a fully transparent and decentralized version of the Internet.
 Unlike traditional companies, in DAOs, all members participate in decision-making.
 Each member of the community has the same voting rights as the others.
 Basically, DAO means crypto that actually does what it has always been supposed to do.